jorisrietveld/Os-Development/readme.md

 This repository contains the solutions of the Operating system assignments from project group INF2B.

+### This brance
+This brance of the code contains the early code en tutorials I did for learning about OS development.
+You should not use this it is for backup purposes only.

 ### Solutions
  - Solutions made by [Arjan](https://github.com/arjan-kuiper/BootMenu)